ietf-wg-cellar/matroska-specification/matroska_security.md

 Attacks on a `Matroska Reader` could include:

-* Storage of a arbitrary and potentially executable data within an `Attachment Element`.
+* Storage of an arbitrary and potentially executable data within an `Attachment Element`.
   `Matroska Readers` that extract or use data from Matroska Attachments **SHOULD** check that the data adheres to expectations or not use the attachement.